bairblog/bairblog.github.io/_posts/2017-06-20-learning-to-reason-with-neural-module-networks.md

 network for each question should be laid out, and how different questions relate to one another.
 But where do the blueprints come from?</p>

-<p>In our initial work on these models, we drew on a surprising connection
+<p>In our initial work on these models (1, 2), we drew on a surprising
-between the problem of designing question-specific neural networks and the problem of analyzing grammatical structure.
+connection between the problem of designing question-specific neural networks and the problem of analyzing grammatical structure.
 Linguists have long observed that the grammar of a question is closely related to the sequence of computational steps needed to answer it.
 Thanks to recent advances in natural language processing, we can use off-the-shelf tools for grammatical analysis to provide approximate versions of these blueprints automatically.</p>

 <p>But finding exactly the right mapping from linguistic structure to network
 structure is still a challenging problem, and the conversion process is prone to errors.
-In later work, rather than relying on this kind of linguistic analysis, we instead turned to data produced by human experts who directly labeled a collection of questions with idealized reasoning blueprints.
+In later work, rather than relying on this kind of linguistic analysis, we instead turned to data produced by human experts who directly labeled a collection of questions with idealized reasoning blueprints (3).
 By learning to imitate these humans, our model was able to improve the quality of its predictions substantially.
-Most surprisingly, when we took a model trained to imitate experts, but allowed it to explore its own modifications to these expert predictions, it was able to find even better solutions than experts on a wide variety of problems.</p>
+Most surprisingly, when we took a model trained to imitate experts, but allowed it to explore its own modifications to these expert predictions, it was able to find even better solutions than experts on a variety of questions.</p>

 <hr />